ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 To inform the judgment call of what to include and what not:

 - *Handwritten notes* are fine to include, just take a photo of it and include in with enough typed searchable metadata that you can find it again.
 - *Bullet points* are fine, you do not need to write in paragraphs.
-It's more important to have a terse account that happens quickly than beautiful prose.
+It's more important to have a terse account that is written quickly than beautiful prose.
 - *Say why* you are doing the experiment - briefly state the aim of the experiment and connect/link it to the larger project.
-You might have a project aims page you can link to, or a "project guide" that gets
+You might have a project or subproject aims page you can link to, or a "parts guide" for a group of related strains/plasmids that gets updated as specific parts are made and verified.
 - *Conclude* what you learned and what you need to do next, however briefly.
 - *Things don't have to work,* include data from all experiments, "successful" or otherwise.
 - *Reusing strains* you should give the strain ID number (e.g. `yVS042`, see [strain descriptions](where-lab-stuff-belongs)), along with a brief description at the top of the entry, e.g. "Pab1-GFP Hsp104-mCherry in BY4741 background".
 If it's possible or sensible, link to the page that generated/describes the strain.
 You don't need to describe the strain in detail every time you use it.
 There may be multiple strains where your favourite gene is tagged with green fluorescent protein, `YFG_GFP` isn't enough, give the strain ID number.